 In conclusion, adopting any of these tips create a more sensory-friendly camp.
 Improve the accessibility of your camp to all children.

-Do you host special holidays at your camp?
-Maybe your camp is during one of these holidays?
-Get more sensory-friendly ideas for:
+Do you host special holidays “off season” at your camp?
+Maybe your camp is run during one of these holidays?
+Get more ideas below